 Throughout the many seasons of Pokémon, we've experienced several powerful creatures duke it out to see who reigns supreme.
 But just which Pokémon are the strongest in the show?

 Take a look as we examine the top battlers seen in the anime!
 We're not including legendary (one-of-a-kind and incredibly strong) Pokémon lest they dominate this list.
-Also, no Elite Four Pokemon; those characters win pretty much every battle they're in, they need to look formidable because they're the final challenge in the video games.
+Also, no Elite Four Pokemon; those characters win pretty much every battle they're in; they need to look formidable because they're the final challenge in the video games.
 So, hang on to your Dodrios as we speed through the top seven anime battlers (spoilers ahead)!

 Trainer: Ash Ketchum